chaseruskin/legoHDL/ROADMAP.md

 - [ ] if an already existing profile's .prfl file gets changed, then needs to move to temp directory and have its folder renamed on next legohdl call

 - [ ] if a user explicitly defines an architecture to use for an instance, only read that architecture?

-- [ ] allow scripts to live/import into any depth inside built-in scripts folder

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)